About the pre-med course

 Berlin Medical Academy’s English language pre-med course has been strategically developed, based on the academic requirements for entrance exams of over 40 medical universities in 12 different EU countries, plus medical universities in the UK and USA.
 We’re here to prepare you for your medical university entrance exams, as well as for your first year of medical school – giving you a real advantage as you begin your medical career.

-Our pre-med course takes place over 12 to 24 weeks, and includes lessons in Biology, General Chemistry, Organic Chemistry, Mathematics, Physics, Anatomy and Cognitive Skills, taught by professional tutors.
+Our pre-med course takes place over either 12, 21 or 24 weeks, and includes lessons in Biology, General Chemistry, Organic Chemistry, Mathematics, Physics, Anatomy and Cognitive Skills, taught by professional tutors.
 This is complemented by self-guided study sessions where students are expected to broaden their knowledge and delve deeper into the topics covered during class, in addition to further reading.
-Homework assignments will be given to complete outside of class time, with guidance on how to prepare and revise for the tests, and over 30 mock exams to prepare you for you entrance exam experience.

 No financial risk

 Many students are finding that applying to medical school in their local country has become increasingly difficult, due to high fees and increased competition for limited places.
 Attending a medical study program in English in Europe has become an increasingly popular option, giving students unique cultural experiences, as well as a smoother application process.

 By studying medicine in English in Europe, you receive the same high-quality education as found elsewhere, while achieving your dream of studying medicine.